 How to Recover from Emotional Trauma

 Everyone handles stressful events differently.
-Two people can survive a natural disaster but have entirely different emotional responses to the event.
+Two people can survive a natural disaster but have different emotional responses to the event.
 One may quickly move on without any problems, while the other may struggle with nightmares and flashbacks that last for months or years.

 How trauma affects each person depends on varying factors, including genetics, mental health, physical health, environment, and coping skills you have at the time of the trauma.
 Also, if you have been exposed to multiple traumas in the past, you may have a different reaction than if the event is your first trauma.
-For example, a child who is repeatedly abused by a parent growing up may have learned to numb their emotions.
+For example, a child repeatedly abused by a parent growing up may have learned to numb their emotions.
 The characteristics of the trauma also play a role in emotional responses.

 Types of Trauma